Toll Road Scams & Smishing Warnings: What to Know

 N. Ireland 2–14 days 14 calendar days

-Speeding tickets in the UK begin with a Notice of Intended Prosecution (NIP).
-This must reach the registered keeper within 14 calendar days.
-If it arrives late, you can challenge it in court.
+In the U.K., the process begins with a Notice of Intended Prosecution (NIP), which must reach the registered keeper within 14 calendar days.
+If it arrives later, you may have grounds to challenge it in court.

 🇨🇦 Canada